suganya101993/Assignment/README.md

     Done, without errors.

-## Running the tests on an Android device

-I've only tried this with a physical device, but it should work with the emulator with some small changes.

-To get started, connect an Android device to your computer via USB and ensure USB debugging is turned on.
-You might need to authorise the computer on the phone before anything will work.

 If you haven't done so already, ensure you've got the project and installed dependencies:

     git clone git://github.com/Matt-B/cucumber-js-selenium-webdriver-example.git